InfluxTechnology/influx-yocto-base/README.md

 **Install the repo tool**

 The repo tool has been developed to make it easier to manage multiple Git repositories.
 Instead of downloading each repository separately, the repo tool can download all with one instruction.
-Download and install the tool by following the>
+Download and install the tool by following the steps.

 1. Create a directory for the tool.
 The example below creates a directory named bin in your home folder.